alljaybly/minikiro/README.md

-# 🎨 MiniKiro - Learn Coding with Fun!
+# 🎨 MiniKiro - A Coding Tool for Total Beginners

-MiniKiro is a simplified Kiro-like coding app that makes programming fun and accessible for everyone!
-Whether you're 6 or 60, MiniKiro helps you create amazing code with natural language prompts.
+MiniKiro is a coding tool designed for total beginners (ages 6-16) and pros (17+) with real-time animated previews.
+Create amazing interactive projects just by typing what you want - no coding knowledge required!

 ## ✨ What Makes MiniKiro Special?